universal-packages/universal-dynamic-api/README.md

   When given the prefix of the file extension will be a mix of the provided namespace and the key word `dynamic`, ex: when name space is `auth` the files with the pattern `file.auth-dynamic.js|ts` will be loaded.
   If no namespace is provided the just files with the prefix `dynamic` will be loaded.
 - **`accumulate`** `Boolean`
-  By default only the first dynamic with a given name will be performed and the retuning valued bt it will be returned to the user.
+  By default only the first dynamic with a given name will be performed and the retuning value will be returned to the user.
   When `accumulate` is true all dynamics with the same name will be performed and all the results will be accumulated in an array and returned to the user.

   ```js